TsinghuaC3I/AdsQA/README.md

 bash examples/adsqa.sh
 ~~~

-Meanwhile, we have released our checkpoint:
+Meanwhile, we have released our checkpoint (Model files re-uploaded on 2025-10-22):

 |         Model          |                     LINK                     |
 | :--------------------: | :--------------------------------------------------: |